-APPROACH Architecture is a largely untapped medium for exploiting the potential of human interactions and contributing to the complexity of the urban world around us.
+APPROACH Architecture is a largely untapped medium for exploiting the potential of human interactions and contributing to the texture of the urban world around us.
 Architecture should leverage its various constraints in an effort subvert, seduce, transgress, and wow those that rely upon it every day.
 Otherwise, they are just dumb buildings.

 ARCHITECTURE IS NOT LIMITED TO BUILDINGS Architecture is a door to the world of design all around us.
 This includes not just "machines for living" but the guts of those machines, as well as the larger urban context in which they reside.
-The color and material of the couch is as important as the placement of the windows or the type of shower head in the bathroom, or the relationship to the street.
+The color and material of the couch is as important as the placement of the windows, the type of shower head in the bathroom, or the relationship to the street.
 All things must be considered.

 THE WORLD IS CHANGING Making typological assumptions about what your office, your house, or your roof deck should be before you have examined how you live and work in this rapidly changing society is a mistake.
 Just because your parents or friends live and work one way doesn't mean you must follow suit.
 Design should work for you, not against you.

 ARCHITECTURE IS SHAPED BY IT'S LIMITATIONS The napkin sketch that results in a skyscraper is a silly notion at best.
 Buildings are complicated, and the path from conception to erection does not follow a linear or rigid path.
 Economics, site, context, budget, labor, available materials, and sustainability are just a few of the constraints that affect architecture through the process from beginning to end.
 Architecture is a vibration; the best results are achieved by turning into the skid.